Charity accounts

 Fixed term bonds – These allow you to set aside a one-off sum for a specified length of time and earn an agreed rate of interest during that period.
 However, with most fixed term bonds, you cannot withdraw your money during the term of the bond, so you should only deposit funds you won’t need to access during that time.

-Instant access accounts – These offer the greatest flexibility as you can withdraw your money at any time.
+Easy access accounts – These offer the greatest flexibility as you can withdraw your money at any time.
 However, these typically pay the lowest rates of interest of the three main types of charity savings accounts.

 How do I apply for an account?